 These drugs are usually for people with a severely high IOP that must be reduced immediately before permanent, irreversible damage occurs to the optic nerve.
 Hyperosmotic agents reduce IOP by lowering fluid volume in the eye.

 Usually given only on a one-time, emergency basis, these drugs include oral glycerin and isosorbide orally, and mannitol and urea intravenously.

-For convenience, your eye doctor might prescribe combined IOP-lowering medications.
+For convenience, your optician might prescribe combined IOP-lowering medications.
 Typically, these combined medications have the additive effect of reducing IOP.

-With all the different types of glaucoma medications available, it’s important to seek an eye doctor who specializes in glaucoma treatment to get the best type of medication for your particular needs.
+With all the different types of glaucoma medications available, it’s important to seek the care of an eye doctor who is experienced in glaucoma treatment to get the best type of medication for your particular needs.

-Ask your eye doctor to explain the type of glaucoma medication being prescribed, and why that treatment is best for you.
+Ask your optician to explain the type of glaucoma medication being prescribed, and why that treatment is best for you.